Apocryphon of John

 The Apocryphon of John, also called the Secret Book of John or the Secret Revelation of John, is a 2nd-century Sethian Gnostic Christian pseudepigraphical text attributed to John the Apostle.
-It is one of the texts addressed by Irenaeus in his Against Heresies, placing its composition before 180 CE.
-It is presented as describing Jesus appearing and giving secret knowledge (gnosis) to his disciple John.
+It is one of the texts addressed by Irenaeus in his Christian polemic Against Heresies, placing its composition before 180 AD.
+It tells of the appearance of Jesus and the imparting of secret knowledge (gnosis) to his disciple John.
 The author describes it as having occurred after Jesus had "gone back to the place from which he came".